 Prior to joining Jones Day, Marc served as assistant general counsel for three years at the University of Miami, where he oversaw a variety of areas including the day-to-day Athletic Department legal portfolio.
 He negotiated and drafted a variety of agreements involving sponsorships, naming rights, and multimedia rights and led investigations involving potential NCAA rules violations.

-Previously, Marc practiced for seven years in the complex commercial litigation group at an international law firm in Miami, where he represented Fortune 500 clients in bet-the-company cases involving alleged violations of antitrust, RICO, and unfair trade practice statutes.
+Previously, Marc practiced for seven years in the complex commercial litigation group at an international law firm in Miami, where he represented Fortune 500 clients in cases involving alleged violations of antitrust, RICO, and unfair trade practice statutes.

 The following represents experience acquired prior to joining Jones Day.